 1. Set up Add an extra image file

 Underneath most question types, you can add a button asking respondents to upload an image to give extra information.

 Here are a couple of examples of how you can use this feature:

-- When you ask how they liked the food, they can upload an image to show what their plate looked like.
+- When you ask how if they liked the food you served, they can upload a picture to show what their plate looked like.